Greek Orange Phyllo Cake (Portokalopita)

 - 1-2 oranges sliced to decorate (optional)

-- Prepare PHYLLO: Remove thawed phyllo from the package and place it on one large baking sheet or 2 medium ones lined with parchment paper.
+- Prepare PHYLLO/FILO PASTRY: Remove thawed phyllo from the package and place it on one large baking sheet or 2 medium ones lined with parchment paper.
 Break it up or tear into pieces and spread it around evenly on the baking sheet.
-Leave it to dry completely 1-2 hours or overnight or place in the oven and bake/dehydrate for approx 1 hour at 150-200°F, shaking the pan to redistribute the phyllo a few times.
-Once dry or dehydrated (allow to cool if you baked it) then use your hands to break it up into small pieces
+Leave it to dry completely 1-2 hours or overnight or place in the oven and bake/dehydrate for approx 1/2-1 hour at 150-200°F, shaking the pan to redistribute the phyllo a few times.
+Once dry or dehydrated (allow to cool if you baked it) then use your hands to break/crumble it up into small pieces

 - Prepare the SYRUP: Place the sugar, cinnamon stick if using and water in the pot and bring to a boil.
 Once it comes up to a boil remove from heat and stir to make sure the sugar is completely dissolved, stir in juice from the 3 oranges and set aside to cool completely.

 - Prepare ORANGES: While the phyllo is drying place two organic oranges in a small saucepan and cover with cold water.
 Bring to boil and then lower the heat and simmer the oranges for 1 hour.
-Drain and once cool enough to handle cut in half, remove seeds from them, then place them in a food processor or blender. (see note about boiling oranges in recipe notes)
+Drain and once cool enough to handle cut in half, remove seeds from them, then place them in a food processor or blender. (see note about boiling oranges in recipe notes or above in post)

-- Preheat your oven to 320°F and lightly grease a 9x13 inch pan or two 9 inch cake pans
+- Preheat your oven to 320 degrees F and lightly grease a 9x13 inch pan or two 9 inch cake pans

 - Along with the oranges, add the olive oil, zest and the sugar and process/blend them together into a smooth paste.
 Then add the eggs, yoghurt and vanilla, baking powder and soda into the processor and process until fully combined.
 Transfer mixture to a large mixing bowl.

 - Sweetness - this is a sweet syrupy cake.
 Use as much or as little syrup as you like.
-Sugar can be cut to as little as ½-¾ cups of sugar if you prefer.
+Sugar in the cake portion of the recipe can be cut to as little as ½-¾ cups of sugar if you prefer the cake slightly less sweet.

 - Why do I have to boil the oranges?
-The purpose of this step is to remove the bitterness from the white part of the rind – if you skip this (and there are some recipes that do) then the cake will be bitter.
-I have tried making this cake without boiling them and it actually turned out really well without a trace of bitterness.
-It all depends on the oranges - the thinner the pith is the less bitterness you will get.
+The purpose of this step is to remove the bitterness from the white part of the rind – if you skip this (and there are some recipes that do) then the cake could potentially be bitter.
+I have tested this recipe without boiling them and it actually turned out really well without a trace of bitterness.
+It all depends on the oranges - the thinner the pith, the less bitterness you will get.
 Another option if you decide not to boil them is peeling them and removing the pith and seeds of the oranges.
 The oranges add loads of flavour and add texture to this cake.
 I have yet to try this cake with just orange juice myself but I have had others try it with just the juice of the oranges - approx ½ cup of freshly squeezed orange juice.